Quantum Logic Gate Synthesis as a Markov Decision Process: Preparation of single-qubit states

 \subsection{Optimal State Preparation Sequences}

-Using policy iteration allows us to solve for the optimal policy in an MDP.
+Using policy iteration allows for finding the optimal policy in an MDP.
 The optimal policy dictates the best action to perform in a given state.
 We can chain the actions drawn from the optimal policy together to find an optimal sequence of actions, or gates, to reach the target state.
-In our case, the actions are composed of unitary operations, which deterministically evolve a quantum state.
+In our case, the actions are composed of unitary operations, which deterministically evolve a quantum state (note that we consider noise below in which case the unitary gates are replaced by non-unitary quantum channels).
 However, due to the discretization, this is no longer true in our MDP, where the states evolve according to the non-trivial probabilities $p(s^{\prime} | s, a)$.
 The optimal policy is learned with respect to these stochastic dynamics, and not with respect to the underlying deterministic dynamics.
-Therefore, as an example, if we simply start with some specific quantum state, and apply a sequence of actions drawn from the optimal policy of the discrete states that the evolving quantum states belong to, we might not necessarily find ourselves in the target (discrete) state.
-Instead, to mimic the stochastic dynamics, we must allow room to shuffle our quantum states within the discrete states.
-Moreover, we sample several paths that lead from the starting state and terminate in the goal (discrete) state, and report the one with the smallest length as the optimal program we're interested in.
-Schematically, this can be described in pseudo-code as follows.\\
+In other words, we are imposing a Markovian structure on essentially non-Markovian dynamics.
+Therefore, if we simply start with some specific quantum state, and apply a sequence of actions drawn from the optimal policy of the discrete states that the evolving quantum states belong to, we might not necessarily find ourselves in the target (discrete) state.
+For instance, the optimal policy in any one discrete state may be to apply the Hadamard gate, and for a subset of quantum states within that discrete state, this may lead to another discrete state for which the optimal policy is again the Hadamard gate.
+In such a case, the evolution would be stuck in a loop.